Sampoorna Ramayanam (1958 film)

-Sampoorna Ramayanam is a 1958 Indian Tamil-language Hindu mythological film directed by K. Somu.
+Sampoorna Ramayanam is a 1958 Indian Tamil -language Hindu mythological film directed by K. Somu.
 It is based on Valmiki's Ramayana.
 The film stars N. T. Rama Rao in the lead role of Rama and Sivaji Ganesan as Bharatha.
 It was released on 14 April 1958 and ran for over 264 days in theatres, thereby becoming a silver jubilee hit.
 The film was dubbed into Hindi as Ramayan in 1960.

 Plot

 The film is the complete Ramayana.
-It begins at Ayodhya on Solar dynasty’s present ruler Dasharatha.
-He is perturbed as childless so he conducts Putrakameshti on ordinance of Sage Vashishta, with his 3 wives Kausalya, Sumitra & Kaikeyi.
+It begins at Ayodhya where the Solar dynasty ruler Dasharatha is perturbed over being childless.
+He conducts Putrakameshti on ordinance of Sage Vashishta, with his 3 wives Kausalya, Sumitra & Kaikeyi.
 Here, Vishnu with Shesha Shanku & Chakra incarnated as his 4 sons: Rama, Lakshmana, Bharata, & Shatrughna.
 Parallelly, while tilling the ground, Janaka, the king of Mithila, finds the box enclosing the baby whom he rears as Sita.
 Time passes, Saint Vishvamitra arrives and seeks to send Ramalakshmana for the protection of his Yaga.
 Soon, he endorsed them with powerful armaments, which they used to destroy Tataka & Maricha Subahu and accomplish the Yaga.

 Meanwhile, Janaka announces Svayamvara to Sita when Vishvamitra moves in with the sibling.
 Amid, Rama transforms a stone form of Ahalya into normal.
 Here, the challenge is to affix the world-renowned bow of Siva.
 However, Ravana lands therein without an invitation but fails and gets humiliated.
 All at once, Rama breaks it when enraged Parashurama confronts him but realizes he is his continuation and backs up.
 After the wedding of Sita & Rama, Dasharatha announces Rama's crowning ceremony, which immerses Ayodhya.
 Begrudged Mandhara sly maid of Kaikeyi poisons her to seek her husband, the two boons at the time of the Devasura war.
 Dasaratha offers to do so, and Kaikeya forces Bharata's crowning and Rama's exile for 14 years.
 The heartbroken Dasaratha accedes to Kaikeyi's demands.
 Rama also deliberately accepts his father's reluctant decree and proceeds with Sita & Lakshmana.

 Guha crosses them, the Ganges.
 After that, Dasaratha dies when Bharata backs and flares up on his mother, which makes her regret.
 Bharata rushes to retrieve Rama but denies obeying his father's words.
 So, Bharata obtains his sandals as a gesture and starts ruling Ayodhya.